• Skip to primary navigation

 What to serve with macaroni cheese deluxe

-This dish is a meal in itself so you don’t need much by way of side dishes.
+This dish is a meal in itself so you don't need much in the way of side dishes.

 I like to serve it with a fresh green salad, and if I’m feeling particularly hungry, with a slice of toasted garlic bread.